Montage of Mediocrity.

 The encomium becomes darker as it nears the end of Kurt’s time on Earth, with speculation on his constant stomach ailments and addictions making him sick of life; Kurt writing he would “give up everything for good health.”

 The end title cards tell us nothing either.
 Apparently, one month after returning from Rome, Kurt Cobain took his own life.
 He was 27 years old.
 Year?
 Nope.
+(Kurt’s death was April 1994, according to all other media that knows how to convey information.)
 They cut to these cards straight after showing Nirvana’s MTV Unplugged performance.
 Year?
 Nope.
-I had to look up that Unplugged was recorded November 1993, and released after Cobain’s death in November 1994.
-Wouldn’t that have been an interesting factoid?
+I had to look up that Unplugged was recorded November 1993, and released in November 1994, after Cobain’s death.
+Wouldn’t that have been an interesting posthumous factoid?

 Fuck you, movie.
 Take a knife and kill yourself.